-Katarina is a Registered Dietitian and Director of NCA’s ROCK program.
+Katarina is a Registered Dietitian and NCA’s Director of Education.
 She was diagnosed with celiac disease when she was just three years old.
 She knows firsthand what it is like to be a kid, a teen and an adult living with celiac disease.
 She also has two young daughters with celiac disease, adding in the parent perspective of managing the disease and the gluten-free diet.

 Katarina’s passion for celiac advocacy led her to a career as a Registered Dietitian.
 She has a Bachelor of Science in Food and Nutrition, and a Master of Education in Nutrition Education from Framingham State University, with the final graduate project focusing on nutrition education for patients with celiac disease and how to reduce inadvertent gluten exposure in their daily lives.